 In discrimination law, an ‘associate’ of a person with disability is a person with whom the person with disability associates, such as a close family member, a person with whom they live; a carer or another person with whom they are in a business, sporting or recreational relationship.
 Associates may sometimes be unlawfully discriminated against because of their relationship with a person with disability and is therefore entitled to complain of disability discrimination.

 Bulimia Nervosa is a serious psychological illness characterised by recurrent binge eating episodes followed by purging and/or over exercising.
-To read more see Chap 8.
+To read more see Chap 8H.2.2

 CALD is a term that refers to people from culturally and linguistically diverse backgrounds.

-Capacity refers to a person’s ability to make his/her own decisions.
+Capacity refers to a person’s ability to make his/her own decisions and give informed consent.
 These may be small decisions, such as what to do each day, or bigger decisions like where to live or whether to have an operation.
 A person may lack capacity in some areas, but still be able to make other decisions.

 Community Managed Organisations

 The preferred language in the community managed mental health sector is CMOs rather than non-government organisations (NGOs), because it more closely articulates the type of organisation, rather than just defining it as not a government organisation.

 Community Treatment Order